vmario89/Attraccess/docs/developer/plugins.md

         └── other assets       # CSS, images, etc.
 ```

-The compiled version is what gets loaded by the Attraccess plugin system at runtime.
+The compiled version is what gets loaded by the FabAccess plugin system at runtime.

 ## Plugin Manifest